DocSpring/rails_docker_example/README.md

 Features:

-* Use Docker's layer cache for gems, npm packages, and assets, if the relevant files have not been changed
+* Use Docker's cached layers for gems, npm packages, and assets, if the relevant files have not been changed (`Gemfile`, `Gemfile.lock`, `package.json`, etc.)
-* If there are any changes to `Gemfile` or `package.json`, re-use the gems and packages from the previous build
+* If there are any changes to `Gemfile` or `package.json`, re-use the gems and packages from the first build.
+  * I experimented with copying in the gems and packages from the *latest* build, but the `COPY` command took much longer than installing a few gems or packages.
+The new layer will also be cached if you don't make any further changes to the relevant files.
-* If there are any changes to assets, re-use the assets cache from the previous build
+* If there are any changes to assets, re-use the assets cache from the previous build.
-* Only include the necessary files in the final image
+* Only include necessary files in the final image.
-  * Production doesn't need any files in `app/assets`, npm packages, or front-end source code
+  * A production Rails app doesn't use any files in `app/assets`, `node_modules`, or front-end source code.
+A lot of gems also have some junk files that I'm removing (e.g. `spec`, `test`, `README.md`)
-* After building a new image, create a "diff layer" between the new image and the previous image, so that it only includes the changed files
+* After building a new image, create a small "diff layer" between the new image and the previous image.
+This layer should only include the changed files.
-* Create a sequence of diff layers, and enforce a maximum number of layers so that the image doesn't grow too large
+* Create a sequence of diff layers, and reset the base image if there are too many layers (> 30), or if the diff layers add up to more than 80% of the base layer's size.
-* Use Nginx to serve static assets and for better concurrency
+* Use Nginx for better concurrency, and to serve static assets

 ## Build Docker images and start the Rails app